Home

 First grass for Wonderlamb

-Stephanie also runs Angel Editing, specializing in editing nonfiction books, and the Wonderlamb Shoppe, which offers organic wool comforters, made with wool donated by sheep who live on the sanctuary.
-Their wool itself transmits healing, loving energy.
+I also run Angel Editing, specializing in editing nonfiction books, and sell Wonderlamb Comforters, organic wool comforters made with wool donated by the sheep who live on the sanctuary (the sheep have to be sheared every year for their health).
+These are healing products—the wool from these happy, healthy sheep transmits healing, loving energy.
+Contact me to order this divine bedding.

 Pearls of the Swine